seanhenry/SwiftMockGeneratorForXcode/README.md

 Many thanks to the contributors of [GRMustache](https://github.com/groue/GRMustache) for a enabling great Mustache test double templates.

+Many thanks to the contributors of [Commander](https://github.com/kylef/Commander) for enabling an easy-to-use CLI.

 And special thanks to everyone who is contributing by raising issues and feature requests.

 This tool wouldn't exist without you all!